 The Key to the Drive to 325 NEO: I AM AFGE

 When we explain what joining the Union means, we often talk in terms of the services and benefits we provide to the membership.
 We provide excellent services and benefits, and they are compelling.
 When we introduce our Union as a provider of services and benefits, however, we other the Union from its members.
 We make the Union a “third party” from the member and the employer and propose to the members that they are not expected to participate in their Union to have a voice and be empowered.
 They are expected to pay in return for receiving a service.
 In so doing, we fail to empower our members.
-We also groundwork which will make it harder to engage members in the future, explaining that they are not the Union and should not expect to be involved.
+We also lay groundwork which will make it harder to engage members in the future, explaining that they are not the Union and should not expect to be involved.

-Perhaps most dangerously- this explanation of Union membership suggests that we don’t need them to be members.
+Perhaps most dangerously -- this explanation of Union membership suggests that we don’t need them to be members.
 The Union is a third party that provides services and benefits.
 If I don’t need those services or benefits, I can choose not to join (or not join now) and both I and the Union will be fine.
 I don’t need AFGE, and AFGE doesn’t need me.

 I AM AFGE remedies that problem.
 Who is AFGE?
 You are.
 It is personal, indivisible, and necessary.
 This is a directly individual- you in the NEO are the Union.
 We need you.
 Others in this NEO, in your workplace cannot do this without you.
 You are this Union, and your membership and participation is necessary.
 As we have message drift or diffusion as hundreds of locals explain the Union, a simple, singular message that the individual member is the Union will lend cohesion.